 My overflowing JPY 3,000 bowl of kaisendon.
 Beautiful isn’t it?
 This stunning mound of seafood had crab, amaebi (sweet shrimp), uni (sea urchin), ikura (salmon roe), and scallop stacked over a bed of rice.
 If I remember correctly, there may have been a few pieces of tuna and salmon buried there too.
 It’s funny, I’ve been having these bowls of sashimi over rice for as long as I can remember, but they were always labeled as “chirashi sushi”.
 I thought that chirashizushi and kaisendon are one and the same but they’re not.
 Scroll down to the bottom of this post to learn the difference.

 Help!
 These crab claws are drowning in crab! 😆 Brooke ordered this ridiculous bowl of kani (crab) kaisendon for JPY 2,500 if I remember correctly.

-Our gorgeous seafood spread complete with miso soup and…
+Our gorgeous Japanese seafood feast complete with miso soup and…

 …Otaru beer!
 The Otaru Beer brewery is right by the canal.
 I’ll post pictures of it soon in my Otaru article.

 There are many restaurants in Sankaku Market but Takinami Shokudo seems to be the most popular.
 You’d think that fresh seafood would be the same anywhere in Otaru but there must be a reason why people prefer this place.
 Good service?
 Better prices?
 I don’t really know, but whatever the reason, I suggest having lunch here when you visit Otaru.
 It’s located right by the train station making it an ideal place to have lunch before exploring the town.